ferdininadresi/linkedin-flow-filter/README.md

 # LinkedIn Notification Flows — v0.3.0

-This Chrome extension splits LinkedIn's Notifications page into custom flows (tabs) by person or organization.
-Create your own groups — e.g. "Close Contacts", "Companies I Follow" — and see only their notifications.
+This Chrome extension splits LinkedIn's
+Notifications page into custom flows (tabs) by person or organization.
+Create your own groups — e.g. "Close Contacts", "Companies" — and see only their notifications.

 **Language:** The panel's own interface is available in **both English and Turkish**.
 It opens in English by default; use the **TR/ENG** button in the